DrewWing/EDrewcatedGuesser/docs/Conventions.md

 Classes can be before or after functions, they just have to be organized and in their own region.

 #### Procedural Code
 Code that is procedural in the script should be under the `Procedural` region.
 Code should be made as object-oriented as possible.
-Calling code via an `if __name__ == "__main__"` conditional is reccomended, allowing for other scripts to import parts of the given script without tons of code run every time.
+Calling code via an `if __name__ == "__main__"` conditional is recommended, allowing for other scripts to import parts of the given script without tons of code run every time.

 ---